sit3kk/Streaming_App/README.md

-# 🎥 Streaming App
+# 🎥 Streaming App Overview

-The **Streaming App** provides a platform for users to create thematic rooms, broadcast video content in a one-to-many relationship, and chat with each other.
+The Streaming App provides a versatile platform that enables users to create thematic rooms, broadcast video content and chatting.

 ## 🛠 Technologies Used